 So does this mean we all need to sell all of our possessions and follow God?
 I do not know.
 It almost seems as though that is what Zophar would have advocated for Job.
 It is interesting that Zophar says that Job will not enjoy the streams and rivers flowing with honey and cream.
 He is, in essence, saying you will find it difficult to enjoy God if you have money and possessions (the same thing Jesus said).
 What he is not able to discern is to what extent Job has placed his possessions in proper perspective and position relative to God.

 Even these close friends of Job are not able to accurately evaluate where his heart is relative to his possessions and God.
-This is a good reminder that as we need to be careful that as we relate to our fellow followers of God we are not imposing our own perspective and posture toward material things.
+This is a good reminder that we need to be careful as we relate to our fellow followers of God we are not imposing our own perspective and posture toward material things.
 This is not to say that honest discussion and discernment are not needed between Christians in the area of material things.
 It merely means that when we tread on these issues we need to do it with great care and prayer.